Guest article by Theresa Hartz, Atlanta Audubon Volunteer and Master Birder Instructor

 Major drivers of dramatic bird declines

 The scientists who produced this report believe it is still possible to reverse course and stop this decline.
-Action at the national scale is needed, and given the migratory nature of many birds, indeed also needed at the international level.
+Action at the national scale is needed, and, given the migratory nature of many birds, is indeed also needed at the international level.
 We need governmental and political leadership to strengthen, not weaken, our environmental laws that have been so successful in the past.
 Banning DDT and other pesticides brought the Bald Eagle and Peregrine Falcon back from near extinction.
-Wetland conservation in the Clean Water Act has increased our waterfowl by 50 percent to the delight of both hunters and birders.
+Wetland conservation in the Clean Water Act has increased our waterfowl by 50 percent, to the delight of both hunters and birders.

 There are three important bills currently in Congress that would help protect birds.
-The Recover America’s Wildlife Act increases federal funding for state conservation programs, thus giving the states the ability to decide their unique priorities.
+The Recover America’s Wildlife Act would increase federal funding for state conservation programs, thus giving the states the ability to decide their unique priorities.
 These funds would be redirected funds, not new federal dollars.
-The Bird Safe Building Act would require new and renovating federal government buildings to include bird-safe materials and design.
+The Bird Safe Building Act would require new and renovating federal government buildings be renovated to include bird-safe materials and design.
 The Migratory Bird Protection Act would restore provisions in the Migratory Bird Treaty Act (which has been in effect for 100 years) that have been weakened over the last few years.

 There are also key actions that we all can take to make our homes, neighborhoods and region a safer and more bird-friendly environment.